JKTKops/grape1-programs/secd/BYTECODE.md

 It is easier to understand if these cases are considered separately.

-In the `CAP` case, a dump frame is created for the current context, except the saved stack pointer is adjusted (by `P`) to be below the arguments that will be consumed by the operation.
+In the `CAP` case, a dump frame is created for the current context, except the saved stack pointer is adjusted by `P`, rather than by `A`, to be below the arguments that will be consumed by the operation.
 Then and control is transferred to an internal bytecode sequence.
 The stack and current environment pointer are unchanged.
 The internal bytecode sequence is `UAP; CTL<P-A>`.
 If we tried to apply a closure of arity 1 to 2 parameters,